solouli/Pangenomics_Adaptations/README.md

 **Acknowledgments**

 This work is supported by CONACYT-SEP-Project 220708 and DGAPA-PAPIIT, UNAM-Project IG200319.
 Appreciation for their help and support to Erika Aguirre-Planter and Laura Espinosa-Asuar.

+## Pangenomics_Adaptations is a respository for the code used in this project.